BTRobotics/RobotRigatoni/README.md

 ### Usage
 ---
-ALl work in this repository is presented "as-is".
+All work in this repository is presented "as-is".
 Usage of this code must be strictly non-commerical, and any usage requires attribution to the original author

 ### Contents